-- 3.31.
+- 3.33.
 The South Warwickshire Local Plan provides the opportunity to review all settlement boundaries and ensure they will be fit for purpose across the plan period.
 Saving all existing settlement boundaries is unlikely to be effective in positively planning for plan-led growth across the plan period.
-This should apply all settlements as part of the exercise will be to assess which settlements which would benefit from a defined boundary. - 3.32.
+This should apply all settlements as part of the exercise will be to assess which settlements which would benefit from a defined boundary. - 3.34.
 To be found sound, the Plan must be prepared: Positively, in a way that is aspirational, but deliverable, and it should set out a framework for addressing housing needs and other economic, social and environmental priorities (NPPF paragraphs 15 and 16).
-To shape the spatial strategy for the Plan and ensure all reasonable alternatives are considered, a review of existing settlement boundaries will be required to identify sufficient land, in sustainable location to meet the development needs of the Plan. - 3.33.
-In addition, settlement boundaries will need to be reviewed and amended to take account of new allocations.
+To shape the spatial strategy for the Plan and ensure all reasonable alternatives are considered, a review of existing settlement boundaries will be required to identify sufficient land, in sustainable location to meet the development needs of the Plan. - 3.35.
+In addition, settlement boundaries will need to be reviewed and amended to take account of new allocations. - 3.36.
+For example, the development boundary for Wellesbourne should be reviewed which would allow for the inclusion of this Site (Call for Sites ref: 463) within the development boundary to deliver sustainable residential growth.